stablekernel/aqueduct/doc/tutorial/2016-06-20-writing-tests.md

 This chapter expands on the [previous](http://stablekernel.github.io/aqueduct/tut/getting-started.html).

-One of the core principles of `aqueduct` is efficient testing.
+One of the core principles of Aqueduct is efficient testing.
 While opening up your browser and typing in a URL can verify the code you just wrote succeeds, it's not a very reliable way of testing software.
 We'll also run into some dead-ends when we test HTTP requests that use an HTTP method other than GET.
-Therefore, there are some helpful utilities for writing tests built into `aqueduct`.
+Therefore, there are some helpful utilities for writing tests built into Aqueduct.

 (As a note, testing Dart in Atom is not well supported - yet.
 Once you get past this tutorial, it is highly recommended you download IntelliJ IDEA Community Edition for better test support.
-Most importantly, `aqueduct`'s style of testing requires that test files are not run in parallel - and Atom only runs them in parallel.
+Most importantly, Aqueduct's style of testing requires that test files are not run in parallel - and Atom only runs them in parallel.
 In the meantime, you can install a Terminal plugin for Atom and run the tests correctly using the command `pub run test -j 1`.)

 In general, testing in Dart is simple: you write a `main` function and use the `test` function register a test.
 Each test is a closure that runs some code and has expectations.
 For example, this code would test that 1 + 1 = 2: